Rhode Island Department of Environmental Management (DEM) - Division of Forest Environment (DFE)

 GrantWatch ID#: 177717

-Approved projects must be completed and all paperwork submitted by September 1, 2019.
+Contract Period is scheduled to begin May 1, 2019.
+Approved projects must be completed and all paperwork submitted no later than September 1, 2020.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.